wp-plugins/spots/readme.txt

 * Development version and Alpha release.

 == Upgrade Notice ==

+= 1.2 =
+This version adds support for WordPress 3.9 and version 4 of tinyMCE.

 = 1.0.1 =
 This version corrects the UI problems experienced by some users, and the repeated draft Spot creation bug when used with template tags for non-existent Spots.